Dockerize! Lest you forget

 If you’re like me, and you don’t write a ton of documentation, these are the kinds of things that can really bite you in the ass in the future when you have to modify or redeploy something.

-It’s all just a crazy fast thumbnailer.
+It’s all just a bash script.